OldemarRodriguez/riemannian_stats/Contributing.md

 To contribute documentation:

 1. Fork the repository.
-2. Make your changes to documentation files (typically located in the `/docs` folder or docstrings within the code).
+2. Make your changes to documentation files (located in the `/docs`).
 3. Submit a pull request (PR) clearly explaining your documentation improvements.

 #### Building Documentation Locally